 \section{Abstract}

-In this paper, using special metric deformations introduced by Aubin, we construct Riemannian metrics satisfying non-vanishing conditions concerning the Weyl tensor, on every closed manifolds.
+English: In this paper, using special metric deformations introduced by Aubin, we construct Riemannian metrics satisfying non-vanishing conditions concerning the Weyl tensor, on every compact manifold.
 In particular, in dimension four, we show that there are no topological obstructions for the existence of metrics with non-vanishing Bach tensor.